What is anorectal melanoma?

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

-Your treatment plan will depend on several factors, including the stage of the cancer and your general health.
+Your treatment plan will depend on several things including the stage of the cancer and your general health.
 Your doctor will talk to you about this.
 Together you can decide on the best treatment plan for you.

-Treatments for anorectal melanoma include:
+Surgery for anorectal melanoma

 Radiotherapy

 Radiotherapy uses high-energy rays to treat cancer.
 It destroys cancer cells in the area where it is given.
+It may be used after surgery.
+If anorectal melanoma has spread to other areas of the body, radiotherapy may help control symptoms such as bleeding or pain.

-Targeted therapy and immunotherapy
+Targeted therapy

 Targeted therapy uses drugs to find and attack cancer cells.
 There are many different types of targeted therapy.
+This type of treatment is often not suitable for people with anorectal melanoma.

 After anorectal melanoma treatment

-We have more information on follow-up care after treatment.
+We have more information about follow-up care after treatment.

 Well-being and recovery